cloudmesh-community/book/chapters/prg/go/go-openapi.md

 # Open API

+TODO COULD YOU PLEASE USE MORE READABLE MARKDOWN, E.g. 80 char and empty line after sections

 ## swagger
 Swagger is a simple yet powerful representation of your RESTful API.
 With the largest ecosystem of API tooling on the planet, thousands of developers are supporting Swagger in almost every modern programming language and deployment environment.